mpi4py/mpi4py/docs/source/index.rst

 .. topic:: Abstract

-   This document describes the *MPI for Python* package. *MPI for Python* provides Python bindings for the *Message Passing Interface* (MPI) standard, allowing Python applications to exploit multiple processors on workstations, clusters and supercomputers.
+   *MPI for Python* provides Python bindings for the *Message Passing Interface* (MPI) standard, allowing Python applications to exploit multiple processors on workstations, clusters and supercomputers.